 A panel of community leaders with significant experience in volunteerism and/or service will select the recipients.
 The Chamber will recruit the community leaders and the selection process will be based on the materials submitted.
 All decisions of the panel will be final.

+2024 will be the first annual Big Business and Small Business of the year awards.
+The Sebasticook Valley area has many small businesses that compete daily with bigger businesses.
+For this reason we have decided to split this award into 2 categories, businesses with 1-25 employees and businesses with 26+ employees.
 The primary purpose of this award is simply to say “thanks” to area businesses for their contributions to our community.
 Must be current member in good standing of the Sebasticook Valley Chamber of Commerce.
 Must show a dedication to making our area a better place by giving back to the communities in some manner.

 Joyce McKenzie Packard was a life long resident of the Sebasticook Valley area.
 She was a member of the High Street Church, Hospices of Somerset and Penobscot County, and was trustee chairman of Sebasticook Valley Hospital and the Maine Hospital Association Board.
 Joyce was proud to be a member of the Institute for Global Ethics and belonged to the Newport Woman’s Club, the Sebasticook Valley Chamber of Commerce and other area clubs.
 She is remembered for her passion for life and her ability to have fun, all the while having a tremendous willingness to serve and give time in the support of what she believed in.
 Joyce was an outspoken community representative.
 She followed her heart to Siberia with the Patch Adam’s Gesundheit Foundation and on a missionary trip to Haiti.
 She enjoyed talking about those experiences and encouraging others to reach out and help the less fortunate.
 At the time of her death, she was working on becoming less judgmental and more accepting, more educated, more loving, more artistic, more serene, less hurried and less affected by daily interruptions from “crazy makers.”
 Joyce died in 2003, close to the waters of Lake Sebasticook that had warmed her soul with many peaceful contemplations amid her feathered friends of all varieties….